Please select your country of residence or delivery country.

 We collect personal data from you:

-• directly, when you send us information, such as when you submit an order for goods online, when you contact us for any enquiries (including via email) or for customer support, when you send us feedback, when you create an online account with us, when you subscribe to our mailing list for updates, news and offers; and
+• Directly, when you send us information, such as when you submit an order for goods online, when you contact us for any inquiries (including via email) or for customer support, when you send us feedback, when you create an online account with us, when you subscribe to our mailing list for updates, news, and offers.

 How and why we use your personal data